kunle97/tide-pool-enhanced/README.md

 ### Map Viewer

 I added the Map viewer componenet to allow for users to visually see where each ship was when it was surveying.
-This is useful because it gives the user even more information about the exact location of when the cruise was.